Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Characterizing Memory Error Tolerance

 \item Some memory regions are safer than others.
-This indicates either application access pattern or application access pattern or application logic can be the dominant factor in different memory regions to mask a majority of memory errors.
+This indicates \chI{that either an application's access pattern or computational operations on different memory regions} can be the dominant factor to mask a majority of memory errors.